 Never Spend More Than $50 for a Raw Coin

-A raw coin is a coin that hasn't been graded and authenticated by a reliable grading service such as PCGS or NGC.
+A raw coin is a coin that hasn't been graded and authenticated by a reliable grading service such as PCGS, ANACS or NGC.
 Even though a coin might be in a plastic holder of some kind, unless it is in a top grading service holder, it doesn't offer any protection against counterfeiting.
+Therefore, do not trust a coin dealer even if he is selling his coins in a fancy plastic holder.

 It is very difficult to judge the authenticity and quality of a coin based on photographs alone, especially the less-than-expert photos often seen on eBay.
 And even if the photo is great, who's to say that you will actually receive that coin?
 Counterfeiters are known to use genuine coin images but then send out fakes.
 Avoid becoming a victim by never spending more than you can afford to lose when you buy raw coins on eBay.